WeAreInSpark/AzureDevOpsPowerShellAPI/InSpark.InfrastructureAsCode/Public/about_InstallingModule.md

     )
 } | ConvertTo-Json

+# This creates a persistant PSCredential so you can easily install modules from the repository
 $InSparkAzureDevopsArtifacts = New-Object System.Management.Automation.PSCredential("<REPLACE ME>", (Get-Secret -Name Pat)) # Replace with your e-mail (User Principal Name)
 ```

+## Install Azure Artifact Credential Provider

+1. Follow the steps to install the [Azure Artifact Credential Provider](https://github.com/microsoft/artifacts-credprovider#setup)

 ## Set-up the Powershell Repository
 1. Restart PowerShell session
 2. Register the Repository